luloxi/PunkSociety/README.md

 **🫂 Social**:

-- Explore, watch, and listen to content.
+- Explore, view and listen to content.
 - Follow other users, like, comment and share posts.
-- Optionally mint posts to mainnet.

 **💬 Posts**:

-- Can have text, image, audio and video.
+- Can have text, image, audio, video, and links with preview.

+**🛒 Marketplace**:

-- Can be minted to mainnet
+- Allow minting posts to mainnet
 - First minters of a post get a share the income from sales.

-**🛒 Marketplace**:

 - Collects fees from mints.

 # 🐰 Features